SriramAllu13/TextClassify/README.md

-# SMS CLASSIFIER
+# TextClassify

-##  Introducing the SMS CLASSIFIER Model
+##  Introduction
-I'm excited to share my latest project – a powerful SMS CLASSIFIER that boasts an impressive 98% accuracy! 📊.
+I'm excited to share my latest project – a powerful Machine Learning Model with an impressive 98% accuracy! 📊.

-This SMS CLASSIFIER model has been meticulously trained to distinguish between Spam and Non spam messages of text provided.
+This model has been meticulously trained to distinguish between Spam and Non spam messages of text and image provided.

-This SMS CLASSIFIER comes under the Text Classification which is a Problem Of NATURAL LANGUAGE PROCESSING.
+This TextClassify comes under the Text Classification which is a Problem Of NATURAL LANGUAGE PROCESSING.

 ## Project Highlights: